gogobook/my-asp-dot-net/ch8.md

 your class how to do this comparison for the particular objects it wants sorted.
 The client code has to pass your class details of an appropriate method that can be called to do the comparison.
-Events—The general idea here is that often you have code that needs to be informed when some event takes place.
+Events——The general idea here is that often you have code that needs to be informed when some event takes place.
 GUI programming is full of situations like this.
 When the event is raised, the runtime needs to know what method should be